 What is Nonprofit Management?

 Nonprofit management comprises of the day-to-day processes of helping nonprofits function and achieve their goals.
 Similar to business management, it involves administrative tasks such as hiring staff, managing budgets, and checking performance.
 However, because nonprofits rely heavily on donations, nonprofit management also might involve organizing fundraising events, community outreach, and contacting donors.
-Typically, nonprofit managers also study data to measure program value and write grant proposals.[i]
+Typically, nonprofit managers also study data to measure program value and write grant proposals, according to the BLS.

 Masters in Nonprofit Management Online Basics